nganble/Portfolio/Parallel_Project/README.md

-# Parallel Project
+# Parallel Solver for Anisotropic Wave Equation

 ## Overview
-This project solves the anisotropic wave equation using parallel solvers
+This project focuses on solving the anisotropic wave equation using finite difference.
+The work includes:
+- A serial implementation in C++
+- Parallel solvers developed using OpenMP and MPI for speedup

 ## Features
-- We used second order finite difference approximations
+- **Numerical Method**: Utilizes second-order finite difference approximations for spatial and time discretization.
+- **Code Development**:
-- We first wrote serial code in C++
+  - Serial implementation written in C++
-- Developed parallel versions using OpenMP and MPI
+  - Parallel versions developed using OpenMP and MPI
+- **Verification**:
-- Tested the codes using polynomial manufactured solutions and exact solutions
+  - Tested using polynomial manufactured solutions (expected to match exactly)
+  - Verified second-order convergence with exact solutions

+## Results
-- For manufactured solution, the computed solution expect to be exact
+- **Manufactured Solution**: The computed solution matches the exact solution with no error.
-- For exact solution, we will get second oreder convergence
+- **Exact Solution**: Demonstrates second-order convergence, consistent with the numerical method used.